 An unfortunate murder occurred at Chipnall Mill in the winter of 1837-38.
 Ann Wycherley, a resident of the workhouse in Market Drayton, was the mother of two small children, aged about 2 & 4 years old.
 Ann evidently accompanied by her lover, began walking from Market Drayton towards Cheswardine in December 1837 from the Market Drayton workhouse.
 The weather would have been cold, the roads would have born little resemblance to today's tarmacadam surfaces, all of them would have probably been poorly clothed and their footwear would have been unsatisfactory, or non-existent in the case of the two children.
 When they reached the mill pool at Chipnall Mill, Ann threw her youngest child into the pool, and then either alone, or with the assistance of her un-named lover they stoned the child, resulting in her death.
 The child was found a few days later, and Ann Wycherley was apprehended at Baldwins Gate, on the way to what is now Stoke-upon-Trent.
 At the subsequent trial she was found guilty of murder, though it is not known if her lover gave evidence against her, or escaped the scene of the crime.
 On May 5th 1838, Ann Wycherley, then aged 28 years old was hanged at Stafford gaol, and her body was buried within the grounds of the gaol.
 It is highly likely that Thomas Hudson was resident at Chipnall Mill at the time of this murder, and may therefore have been involved in the subsequent search and arrest of Ann Wycherley at Baldwins Gate, which is only about 8 miles as the crow flies north east from Chipnall Mill, but which would have been difficult terrain for a young mother and child to have walked across.
 Further information about hangings at Stafford can be found here.

-Alexander Donaldson, the first son of Robert Donaldson and Mary Hope, from Langholm, in Dumfriesshire, was born in Wigton on Boxing Day 1758, although no record of his christening has been found.
+Alexander Donaldson, the first son of Robert Donaldson and Mary Hope, from Langholm, in Dumfriesshire, was born in Wigton on Boxing Day, 26th December 1758, and was baptised in Langholm on the 28th December 1758.
 His three sisters were all christened in Langholm, which is about 31 miles north of Wigton, Ann, on 7th April 1751, Elizabeth, on 23rd March 1755 and Mary on 23rd January 1757, so it would appear that the family moved to Wigton between 1757 and 1758.
+He also had two younger brothers, Thomas Robert, born 5th June 1761 and Robert, born 27th April 1764, both of whom were baptised in in Langholm.
 Alexander became a watch and clockmaker and earned his living in Wigton.
 He is described in the book “The Clockmakers of Cumberland” by John B Penfold, as a “remarkable man who managed to combine successfully the trades of brewer and clockmaker”.
 (More detail to come)